 14 Questions About Hummingbird Feeders Answered by Experts

 Get the answers to everything you've wondered about your hummingbird feeders, like what to put in a hummingbird feeder and where to hang your feeder.

 The first time a hummingbird zips into your yard and stops at a hummingbird feeder is a thrilling moment.
 But being the keeper of a hummingbird feeder can be challenging, too.
-We get tons of questions from readers about what they’ve observed at their own feeders and been curious about, like what to put in hummingbird feeders, the best kind of hummingbird feeders to use, other birds that might drink the sugar water, and how to keep yellow jackets away from feeders.
+We get tons of questions from readers about what they’ve observed at their own feeders and been curious about, like what to put in hummingbird feeders, the best kind of hummingbird feeders to use, other birds that might drink the sugar water, why hummingbirds are not coming to the feeders, and how to keep yellow jackets away from feeders.

 So we enlisted bird experts Kenn and Kimberly Kaufman to answer some of your hummingbird feeder questions, from the most common to the most quirky.